bemifolayan/bemifolayan/README.md

 ### Hi there 👋 Welcome to my GitHub Profile!

-* My name is Bemi, and I am a rising junior at Washington University in St.Louis, with a major in Computer Science and a minor in Mathematics.
+* My name is Bemi, and I am a junior at Washington University in St.Louis, with a major in Computer Science and a minor in Mathematics.

 Here are some more things about me: